-- Tenancy setup costs – provision of material assistance for the purchase of essential goods, removalists and storage that are necessary to establish and maintain the tenancy.
+- Tenancy setup costs – for material assistance for the purchase of essential goods that are necessary to establish and maintain the tenancy (such as furniture, whitegoods or other household items).
+Removalist costs may also be included.

 - Property Enhancement Grant (PEG) – grant to undertake agreed works to improve rental premises before or during the tenancy.